niscy-eudiw/eudi-srv-web-walletdriven-signer-qtsp-java/README.md

 5. **Set parameters value for authentication using OpenId4VP**

    This application requires users to authenticate and authorize the signature of documents with Certificates they own through their EUDI Wallet.
-   To enable this feature, communication with a backend Verifier is necessary.
+   To enable this feature (authentication using PID), communication with a backend Verifier is necessary.
 Define the address and URL of the Verifier by adding the configuration in **application.yml** located in the folder **authorization_server/src/main/resources**:

    ```
    verifier: